sagemath/trac_to_gh/Issue 5237.md

 # Issue 5237: qsieve hangs on some machines when doctesting book_stein_ent.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5237

 Original creator: mabshoff